ibm-cloud-docs/Cloudant/guides/conflicts.md

 Later,
 when the two databases are replicated, it might not be clear which of the two alternative versions of the document is correct.
-This is a conflict scenario.
+This example is a conflict scenario.

 ## Get conflicting revisions
 {: #get-conflicting-revisions}